ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Controller Actions script provides helper methods to deal with common controller actions.
 It deals with actions that can be done to the controller.

+### Class Events

+ * `ControllerModelVisible` - Emitted when the controller model is toggled to be visible.
+ * `ControllerModelInvisible` - Emitted when the controller model is toggled to be invisible.

+### Unity Events

+Adding the `VRTK_ControllerActions_UnityEvents` component to `VRTK_ControllerActions` object allows access to `UnityEvents` that will react identically to the Class Events.

+ * `OnControllerModelVisible` - Emits the ControllerModelVisible class event.
+ * `OnControllerModelInvisible` - Emits the ControllerModelInvisible class event.

+### Event Payload

+ * `uint controllerIndex` - The index of the controller that was used.

 ### Class Methods

 #### IsControllerVisible/0